Lucky Girl (2001 film): Plot

 As Kaitlyn begins to lose money, she starts behaving more erratically.
-She steals her mother's credit card, becomes addicted to Internet gambling, neglects her personal appearance and some of her male classmates assault her physically because she did not pay them the money that she had promised.
-Because of this she then borrows money from a shady loan shark named Blair Noth.
+She steals her mother's credit card, becomes addicted to Internet gambling, neglects her personal appearance and schoolwork, and some of her male classmates assault her physically because she did not pay them the money that she had promised and steal the cash she has on her.
+Because of this, she then borrows money from a shady loan shark named Blair Noth.
 The stakes increase when Kaitlyn becomes involved in illegal gambling.
 By this time, her life is out of control, she lies about the extent of her problems and she loses more money than she ever thought possible.
+With the help of Ron, Kaitlyn robs her own house.
+Ron's sister, Janice, confronts Kaitlyn at school on how 'screwed up' Ron is becoming.
+Cheryl realizes Kaitlyn used her as an alibi for her house robbery and feels betrayed.

 Once her parents discover the true nature of Kaitlyn's troubles, she is at the point where she is forced by Blair and his wife, Judy, to use her body as a means by which to overcome her debts, just like what they did to Ron.
-With the help of Ron, her mother rescues her then bashes Blair across the head twice with a wheellock and Kaitlyn admits to her family how gambling has overtaken her life.
-The police then arrive to Blair's house and collect enough evidence against both Blair and Judy, who are arrested for their crimes, while Ron sits outside the house in his truck, indicating he finally had the courage to call the police on them.
+Blair also threatened to blackmail Kaitlyn on telling her mother of robbery.
+With the help of Ron, her mother rescues her then bashes Blair across the head twice with a wheellock.
+Kaitlyn finally admits to her family how gambling has overtaken her life.
+The police then arrive at Blair's house and collect enough evidence against both him and Judy, who are arrested for their crimes, while Ron sits outside the house in his truck, indicating he finally had the courage to call the police on them.

-The film ends with the notion that admitting that one has a problem and obtaining help is a very different thing from actually changing one's behaviour.
+In the epilogue, Kaitlyn has entered rehab for her gambling addiction and reconciled with Cheryl.
+At the mall, Cheryl buys a birthday gift for Kaitlyn's brother on her behalf.
+However, after Cheryl leaves, Kaitlyn returns the gift and uses the cash to play on a gambling machine in a restaurant.
+The film ends with the notion that admitting one has a problem and obtaining help is a very different thing from actually changing one's behaviour.